i386/plotplotplot/README.md

 # PlotPlotPlot

-A simple multi-channel serial plot tool for Arduino
+A simple multi-value serial plot tool for Arduino.
+Print readings for all your sensors to the serial console and automatically receive a plot graph for each sensor.

 # Download